 - How do systems integrators support manufacturers in executing their business ecosystem strategies?

 Who Should Subscribe

 IDC Manufacturing Insights: Worldwide Manufacturing Business Ecosystems Strategies is ideally suited to support the needs of:

 - Manufacturing companies that are interested in the best practices of peers and would like to understand the capabilities of automation providers, IT vendors, and C&SI providers to help them execute business ecosystem strategies

 - Industrial automation providers that want to align with changing business and operating models of manufacturers and that want to understand the IT side of the market and the IT vendor landscape for areas of partnering

-- Technology providers (including platforms, connectivity, and security) that deliver the foundation for collaboration in business ecosystems (e.g., PLM, SCM, ERP, EDI, APIs)
+- Technology providers (including platforms, connectivity, and security) that deliver the foundation for collaboration in business ecosystems (e.g., IT infrastructure and cloud providers or application providers such as for PLM, SCM, ERP, EDI, and APIs)

 - Consulting firms that deliver digital transformation strategies and business process consulting services